jimmo/micropython/docs/library/uctypes.rst

 ========================================================

 .. module:: uctypes
     :synopsis: access binary data in a structured way

-This module implements "foreign data interface" for MicroPython.
-The idea behind it is similar to CPython's ``ctypes`` modules, but the actual API is different, streamlined and optimized for small size.
-The basic idea of the module is to define data structure layout with about the same power as the C language allows, and then access it using familiar dot-syntax to reference sub-fields.
+This module implements a "foreign data interface" for MicroPython.
+The idea behind it is similar to CPython's :mod:`python:ctypes` module, but the actual API is different, streamlined and optimized for smaller code size.
+The basic idea of the module is to define a flexible recursive data structure layout and then access it using a familiar Python syntax to reference sub-fields.

+This can be useful for implementing networking protocols or for making it easier to work with memory-mapped hardware peripherals (e.g. peripheral registers) from Python.

 .. warning::

-    ``uctypes`` module allows access to arbitrary memory addresses of the machine (including I/O and control registers).
-Uncareful usage of it may lead to crashes, data loss, and even hardware malfunction.
+    The :mod:`uctypes` module allows access to arbitrary memory addresses of the machine (including I/O and control registers).
+Usage of it may lead to crashes, data loss, and even hardware malfunction.

 .. seealso::

-    Module :mod:`struct`
+    :mod:`struct` module
-        Standard Python way to access binary data structures (doesn't scale well to large and complex structures).
+        The standard Python way to generate and parse simple binary data structures.

 Usage examples::